Inferring correlated distributions: boosted top jets: Results

 with $\boldsymbol{p}_{\alpha}^k$ and $\boldsymbol{p}_{\beta}^k$ standing for the input parameters of number of clusters and mass probability distributions, respectively, and $\Sigma$ is a common normalization.
 As the parameters $\boldsymbol\alpha^k$ and $\boldsymbol\beta^k$ are generated by the Dirichlet distribution, their expectation values are given by the input parameters of the multinomial distributions $\boldsymbol{p}_{\alpha,\beta}^k$

 and the variance results

 The input parameters of the multinomial distributions $\boldsymbol{p}_{\alpha,\beta}^k$ for the model with and without correlations are taken to be the parameters of the marginal distributions for the case of the number of clusters for both top and QCD, the marginal distribution with a deformation of the peak of the top jet mass distribution, and a decreasing linear approximation for the QCD mass distribution.
 Notice that the normalization factor $\Sigma$ controls the variation of the prior values for the parameters $\boldsymbol\alpha^k$ and $\boldsymbol\beta^k$.
 Large $\Sigma$ implies ${\boldsymbol\alpha^k}$ and $\boldsymbol\beta^k$ concentrated on their mean $\boldsymbol{p}_{\alpha,\beta}^k$, and vice versa.
+Although the choice of $\Sigma$ is subjective, it is not arbitrary: the prior needs to encode the trust in the Monte Carlo simulations while providing an adequate range of allowed discrepancies.
+Because in this work we have access to the true parameter values, we can validate the choice of $\Sigma$ simply by observing that the resulting posterior can be likelihood-driven and centered around these true values for large enough number of events.
+When applying this method to data where the true values are unknown, a data-driven prior validation should be implemented.
+One possibility is to perform prior predictive checks~\cite{radev2020bayesflow} to ensure that the chosen $\Sigma$ produces realistic datasets.
+Another possibility is to build a hierarchical model where $\Sigma$ is promoted to a random variable and marginalized over (see Ref.~\cite{gelman2013bayesian}, Chapter 5), reducing the prior dependence at the expense of increased model uncertainty.
+Since the goal of this work is to validate the introduction of correlations, we leave a more detailed prior exploration for future work.

 Since the transfer matrix that encodes correlations is obtained from Monte Carlo simulations, we seek to reduce the possibility of overfitting by computing the transfer matrix on a different sample from the one used for posterior inference.
 We also use this different sample to compute two additional sets of distributions: the distributions in marginal space $\{\alpha^{k}_{i'},\beta^{k}_{j'}\}$ that are obtained in addition to the transfer matrix, and the marginal distributions.
 The latter are obtained by marginalizing over one of the variables ($\{\alpha^{k,\mathrm{marg.}}_{i}=\sum_{j=1}^{D_{2}}p(ij|k),\beta^{k,\mathrm{marg.}}_{j}=\sum_{i=1}^{D_{1}}p(ij|k)\}$) and match the distributions in marginal space only when there is no correlation (or in other words when the transfer matrix is the identity).